hearvox/sound-shares/README.txt

 == Description ==

 Add an audio player into Facebook posts and Twitter tweets of your posts.
-Sound Shares adds meta tags into your HTML if you specify an audio file, like an MP3 (must be a secure HTTPS URL).
-Social sites uses these tags to embed a player.
+When you enter an audio file URL in a post's Sound Shares box, Sound Shares adds HTML tags which Social sites uses to your audio.

+*Note: Works only is you site is secure HTTPS.*

 You can also set the audio's title, author, and image to be different than those of the post.

 = Settings and Security =

-The Settings screen lets you control which user-roles, post-types, and categories display the Sound Shares meta box.
+The Settings screen controls which user-roles, post-types, and categories display the Sound Shares meta box.

 == Installation ==